FC Schifflange 95

 F.C.
 Schëffleng 95 or FC Schifflange 95 is a football club in Schifflange, Luxembourg.

 It was founded in 1995.
-They play in the second tier-Division of Honour, after being promoted from the Division of Honour after the 2019–20 season.
+They play in the First Tier-BGL Ligue, after being promoted from the Division of Honour after the 2022–23 season.
 They play their home games at the Stade Rue Denis Netgen.

 History

 FC Schifflange 95 is the result of a merger between former Schifflange sides Amis des Sports (founded in 1936) and National Schifflange (founded in 1912).
 National Schifflange was a one-time Luxembourg champion after winning the 1951–52 Luxembourg National Division.
 National also won the 1960 Luxembourg Cup.
 The new merger club was established on 21 April 1995.